-Flowers and decorative leaves or branches which were cut and arranged prior to Shavuos are regarded as a decoration and are not Muktzeh.
+Flowers and decorative leaves or branches that were cut and arranged prior to Shavuos are regarded as decoration and are not Muktzeh.
 Therefore, when necessary, they may be moved on both Yom Tov and Shabbos.
-However, if some of the flowers are not yet in full bloom, and exposure to additional moisture will induce them to blossom further, the vase must be moved very gently so that the water level remains constant.
+However, if some of the flowers are not yet in full bloom and exposure to additional moisture will induce them to blossom further, the vase must be moved very gently so that the water level remains constant.

-When all flowers are already in full bloom and exposure to additional moisture will not induce them to blossom further, the following further leniencies apply:
+When all flowers are already in full bloom, and exposure to additional moisture will not cause them to blossom further, the following further leniencies apply:

 - One may take flowers out of the vase of water.
-One may also return the flowers to the same vase, as long as the original water was not changed. - One may place the flowers in a new vase that was prepared and filled with water before Shavuos.
-One may also add flowers to a vase which already has flowers from before Shavuos. - On Yom Tov (but not on Shabbos), one may top up the water in the vase if necessary, but the ratio of the new water must be less than half of the total.
+One may also return the flowers to the same vase, as long as the original water was not changed. - One may place the flowers into a new vase that was prepared and filled with water before Shavuos.
+One may also add flowers to an existing vase that already held flowers from before Shavuos. - On Yom Tov (but not on Shabbos), one may top up the water in a vase if necessary, but the ratio of the new water must be less than half of the total volume.
 One may certainly not replace the existing water.

 A potted plant should not be moved due to two concerns - Muktzeh and aiding plant growth.
 [In principle, these issues are subject to differing Halachic opinions and other variables.]
-If the potted plant accidentally overturns, or some soil spills out, it should be left alone.
-[If doing so will create a hindrance or inconvenience, a Rav should be consulted.]
+If a potted plant accidentally overturns, or some soil spills out, it should be left alone.
+[If doing so will cause a significant hindrance or inconvenience, a Rav should be consulted.]